Lantern-Cloud-Services/MLOps101-DevOpsLab/README.md

     - In a real world production environment we would configure our containerization platform (Docker, Kubernetes, etc) to pull the new image from the repository anytime a new version is available.

-### Commit Changes:
-Either through the IDE or codespace, commit the changes back to GitHub.
-If the changes are committed back to the master or dev branch the action will execute.

 ## Questions / Challenges

 * How do ensure our changes to the environment or image dont clobber other people changes?